When a Strong Leader Learns to Be Heard

 Why Coaching Works Here

 Elizabeth didn’t need more confidence training or presentation skills.
 She needed space to experiment, reflect, and practice new ways of showing up—without judgment.
+Coaching provided that space.

 Who This Coaching Is For